a7ul/blog/src/pages/graphql-auth/index.md

 # Summary

 GraphQL is a really powerful tool for building apis that are versionless and well documented.
 As we introduce more types and fields to our schema, we need to make sure that we do so in a secure way.
-The **@auth** directive in this post allows us to introduce security to our schema with following characteristics:
+The **@auth** schema directive introduced in this post will allow us to introduce security to our schema with the following characteristics:

 - **Declarative** - We can use our schema as a documentation and source of truth for authorization.
-- **Flexible** - Type and field permissions allows us to introduce RBAC with ease without sacrificing DX.
+- **Flexible** - Roles + Type and field level permissions allows us to introduce RBAC with ease without sacrificing DX.
-- **Deny first and explicit authorization** - Follows the principle of least privilege, so we deny access to fields that are not explicitly authorized in order to prevent accidental access to sensitive data.
+- **Deny first and explicit authorization** - Follows the principle of least privilege such that we deny access to fields that are not explicitly authorized.
+Thus automatically preventing accidental leaks of sensitive data.

 > The entire code for this post can be found at: https://github.com/a7ul/blog-graphql-auth-example